-In a general sense, the Board is reluctant to provide a list of issues to hearing participants prior to the hearing, as it does not want to exclude relevant evidence or participation.
-However, the Board has determined that at this point the scope of the hearing should include, among other things, issues of need, location, individual impacts, technical design, emergency response planning, and Shell's operational history in this area.
+While the Board remains reluctant to provide a list of issues to hearing participants prior to the hearing, as it does not want to exclude relevant evidence or participation, it has determined that at this point the scope of the hearing should include, among other things, issues of need, location, individual impacts, land impacts, project design, emergency response planning, environmental impacts, and Shell's operational history in this area.
 In addition, the Board may be prepared to exercise its discretion to consider other issues at the hearing of these applications should they become clearly relevant.

-5 HEARING PARTICIPANTS
+3 HEARING PARTICIPANTS

-5.1 Section 26 of the Energy Resources Conservation Act
+3.1 Section 26 of the Energy Resources Conservation Act